Elizabeth Winston

 School

-Professor Winston earned her J.D. at University of Virginia School of Law, and an S.B. from the Massachusetts Institute of Technology.
-While in law school, she was managing editor of The Journal of Law and Politics.
-Two clerkships followed upon her graduation, first with the Honorable James T. Turner of the United States Court of Federal Claims, followed by two years with the Honorable Paul R. Michel of the United States Court of Appeals for the Federal Circuit.
-After her clerkships, Professor Winston spent three years in private practice as an associate with Covington & Burling in Washington, D.C.
+She holds a J.D. from the University of Virginia School of Law and an S.B. from the Massachusetts Institute of Technology.
+During law school, she served as managing editor of The Journal of Law and Politics.
+After graduating, she clerked first for the Honorable James T. Turner at the United States Court of Federal Claims, and then for the Honorable Paul R. Michel at the United States Court of Appeals for the Federal Circuit.

 Professor Winston's Scholarship on SSRN